content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/chain-constructor.md

 **Content**

+1\.
+Constructor Chaining in Java

+1.1 Why do We Need Constructor Chaining?

+1.2 Rules for Constructor Chaining

+2 Ways to Implement Java Constructor Chaining

+2.1 Constructor Chaining Within the Same Class:

+2.2 Constructor Chaining from Parent/Base Class:

+3\.
+References

 ## 1. Constructor Chaining in Java

 -   Constructor chaining is the process of invoking a series of constructors within the same class or by the child class's constructors.